INTERNATIONAL SCIENCE WRITERS ASSOCIATION CONSTITUTION

 11. Amendments to the Constitution

-This Constitution, after the Membership during the year of its revision has voted its approval, may be amended at any time by two-thirds of the members responding to a ballot, notice having been given at least three months in advance of intention to amend the Constitution, together with the draft of the proposed change.
+This Constitution, after the Membership during the year of its revision has voted its approval, may be amended at any time by two-thirds of the members responding to a ballot, notice having been given no less than six weeks in advance of intention to amend the Constitution, together with the draft of the proposed change.

 20 June 1967